Ildemaro Vargas Preview, Player Props: Nationals vs. Marlins

 Ildemaro Vargas At The Plate

-- Vargas is batting .235 with 10 doubles, a triple, four home runs and 12 walks.
+- Vargas has 10 doubles, a triple, four home runs and 12 walks while hitting .235.

+- Vargas has picked up a hit in 56.3% of his 64 games this year, with more than one hit in 17.2% of them.

-- In 21.9% of his games this year, Vargas has driven in at least one run.
-In eight of those games (12.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 21.9% of his games this year, Vargas has had at least one RBI.
+He's picked up more than one in 12.5% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.